 Dr. Raywat Deonandan is a scientist, award-winning, best selling author and journalist.
-He is currently an Assistant Professor in the Faculty of Health Sciences at the University of Ottawa (specializing in Global Health), and formerly the Chief Scientific Advisor to the Canadian federal government on the topic of Assisted Human Reproduction.
+He is currently a tenured Associate Professor in the Faculty of Health Sciences at the University of Ottawa (specializing in Global Health), and formerly the Chief Scientific Advisor to the Canadian federal government on the topic of Assisted Human Reproduction.
+He was a 2016 recipient of the OCUFA Teaching Award, the highest professorial teaching honour in the province of Ontario.
 A critically acclaimed fiction writer, his works have been published in nine countries and in five languages.
 One of his books, a short story collection called Sweet Like Saltwater, won the national book award of Guyana, the nation of Deonandan’s birth.
 He is also an award-winning journalist, with features in the Toronto Star, the Ottawa Citizen, the Globe and Mail, the Huffington Post, and California’s India Currents magazine.
-Dr. Deonandan presently sits on the Boards of Directors of both Harbourfront Centre (one of the world’s biggest interdisciplinary Arts centres) and the Canadian Society of Epidemiology and Biostatistics, and is the founder and Executive Editor of the Interdisciplinary Journal of Health Sciences.
-He currently makes his home in both Toronto and Ottawa, and is available for speaking engagements on topics relating to science, literature, and social policy.
+Dr. Deonandan is the founder and Executive Editor of the Interdisciplinary Journal of Health Sciences.
+He currently makes his home in both Toronto and Ottawa, and is available for speaking engagements on topics relating to science, literature, global health, and social policy.

 More Detailed Bio

-…is an Epidemiologist and Assistant Professor with the Interdisciplinary School of Health Sciences at the University of Ottawa
+…is an Epidemiologist and Associate Professor with the Interdisciplinary School of Health Sciences at the University of Ottawa

 …is a #1 best selling author of non-fiction for his books, Nothing To Do With Skin and Using Population Health Indicators for Global Health and Development

 …is of Indian descent, Guyanese birth, and Canadian citizenship… and has all the DNA tests to prove it!

 …used to write a regular column on —wait for it— professional wrestling for 411mania.com.